avajs/ava/readme.md

 ## Documentation

-Test files are just normal Node.js scripts and can be run with `$ node test.js`.
-However, using the CLI is preferred for simplicity, ES2015 support, parallelism, etc.

 Tests are run async and require you to either set planned assertions `t.plan(1)`, explicitly end the test when done `t.end()`, or return a promise.

 You have to define all tests synchronously, meaning you can't define a test in the next tick, e.g. inside a `setTimeout`.